magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40816-inventory-info-doesn't-show-on-product-grid.md

 <ins>Steps to reproduce</ins>:

 1. Create a simple product.
-1. Modify a product SKU to include special symbols such as & or '.
+1. Modify a product's SKU to include special symbols such as & or '.
 1. Open the product grid.

 <ins>Expected results</ins>: